A reader of Just Genesis recently asked this question:

 Yeshua - Joshua/Jesus

-With the renaming of Jacob the scope of the biblical narrative is narrowed to the descendants of Jacob's twelve sons., twelve clans.
-There is no mention of the offspring of Abraham's daughters who would have married Horite Hebrew half-brothers and patrilineal cousins, thus extending the narrative beyond Jacob's twelve clans.
+With the renaming of Jacob, the scope of the biblical narrative is narrowed to his descendants.
+The other Hebrew clans are not mentioned.
+There is no mention of the offspring of Abraham's daughters who would have married their Hebrew half-brothers and patrilineal cousins, thus extending the narrative beyond Jacob's twelve clans.

 The term Jew refers to the people who were taken as captives from Judah to Babylon.
 This is the beginning of Judaism.
 Rabbis admit that Judaism is not the faith of Abraham the Hebrew.
 Rabbi Stephen F. Wise, former Chief Rabbi of the United States, wrote: "The return from Babylon and the introduction of the Babylonian Talmud mark the end of Hebrewism and the beginning of Judaism.”

-The term is applied only to people from Judah/Judea after 580-530 B.C, long after the time of Abraham and Jacob who lived during the time of the Middle Kingdom of Egypt.
+The term is applied only to people from Judah/Judea after 580-530 B.C, long after the time of Abraham and Jacob who lived during the time of the Middle Kingdom of Egypt (2160-1788 B.C.)